 The J.H.
 Campbell Generating Station operates under State of Michigan Registration Number (SRN) B2835 and in accordance with air permit MI-ROP-B2835-2013b.
-The air permit incorporates federal regulations and reporting requirements, and the facility has been assigned a Federal Registry Service (FRS) identification number 110000411108.
-EUBOILER1 and EUBOILER2 are the emission unit source identifications in the permit and included in the FGBOILER12 flexible group.
+The air permit incorporates federal regulations and reporting requirements using Federal Registry Service (FRS) identification number 110000411108.
+EUBOILER3 is the emission unit source identification in the permit.
 Incorporated within the permit are the applicable requirements of the MATS Rule.